 Your gut should be home to over 100 billion bacteria, but antibiotics, pesticides, stress, and genetically-modified foods are just a few of the things that can weaken that diversity.
-Your gut’s bacteria needs to stay healthy or problems like irritable bowel syndrome, gluten allergies, and even obesity can be more likely.
+Your gut’s bacteria needs to stay healthy or concerns like irritable bowel syndrome, gluten allergies, and even obesity can be more likely.
 Some even think the recent rise in autism, Alzheimer’s, and multiple sclerosis could even be connected to an unhealthy gut!
-Let’s look at just 3 reasons why healthy gut flora are so important.
+Let's look at just 3 reasons why healthy gut flora are so important.

 1. Discourages Crohn’s Disease

 Crohn’s disease is often difficult to diagnose from stool samples, but the key to the disease could be found inside the gut.
 Researchers looked at tissue samples from the intestinal walls of “447 newly affected and 221 non-affected people” and found an overabundance of certain bacteria types was linked to inflammation levels.
 That’s just more reason to encourage healthy gut flora!

 This is the big one most people are aware of and it probably comes as no surprise that bacteria levels inside your gut can help with digestion.
 Recent evidence suggests a healthy and diverse microbiome could even help with intestinal integrity.
 Basically, that’s how the body separates the good from the bad.
 A healthy gut only allows what’s useful to pass through to the body.

 When you eat a big meal, you stop when you’re full, right?
 Well, a healthy gut could even help your brain know when you’ve had enough by releasing specific satiety hormones.
 It could also play a role in depression and anxiety.
 Recent evidence even suggests a link between gut health and autism, with researching showing that probiotic treatments could help autistic children by improving bacteria levels.
 Scientists are finding more and more about this gut-brain connection all the time!